CoRE-Lab-UCF/MACH-Compound-Flooding/README.md

-# MACH-Compound-Flooding
+# MACH Compound Flooding

-Scripts contain the steps of a copula-based statistical framework to estimate the potential of compound flood hazard from mixed populations
+Scripts contain the steps of a copula-based statistical framework to estimate the potential of compound flood hazard from mixed populations.